matrix-io/Arm-DevDay-2019/Workshop.md

 ```
 With all the required dependencies installed, you can now open `assistant.js ` with your preferred editor (we will be using [VSCode](https://code.visualstudio.com/) through [CyberDuck.io](https://cyberduck.io/)).

-The code below will show you how to set your MATRIX LEDs and how to listen to Snips MQTT events.
+Below is an example script for how to set your MATRIX LEDs and listen to Snips MQTT events.
 <details close>
 <summary>
-assistant.js
+Initial assistant.js
 </summary>

 ```js